-JOB OPORTUNITIES IN COSMETOLOGY (Standard Occupation Classification Code 39-5012)
+JOB OPPORTUNITIES IN COSMETOLOGY (Standard Occupation Classification Code 39-5012)

-A career n Cosmetology can lead to a variety of professions in the beauty industry, including Hairstylist, Nail technician, Salon or spa manager, Beautician, Wedding and Event Stylist, Makeup artist, Esthetician, School Instructor, School Owner.
+A career n Cosmetology can lead to a variety of professions in the beauty industry, including Hairstylist, Nail technician, Salon or spa manager, Beautician, Wedding and Event Stylist, Makeup artist, Esthetician, School Instructor, and School Owner.

-COSMETOLOGY COURSE OUTLINE (1600 Hours) CIP#12.0401
+COSMETOLOGY COURSE OUTLINE (1,000 Hours) CIP#12.0401

-The curriculum for students enrolled in a cosmetologist course shall consist of sixteen hundred (1,600) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Section 7316 of the Barbering and Cosmetology Act.
+The curriculum for students enrolled in a cosmetologist course shall consist of one thousand (1,000) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Section 7362.5(a) of the Barbering and Cosmetology Act.
 Technical instruction means instruction given by demonstration, lecture, classroom participation, or examination.
 Practical operation shall mean actual performance by the student of a complete service on another person or mannequin.

-DISCRIPTION: The primary purpose of the Cosmetology Course is to train the student in the basic manipulative skills, safety judgments, proper work habits, and desirable attituded necessary to achieve competency in entry-level job skills, obtain licensure, and gainful employment in the field of Cosmetology or related career field.
+DESCRIPTION: The primary purpose of the Cosmetology Course is to train the student in the basic manipulative skills, safety judgments, proper work habits, and desirable attituded necessary to achieve competency in entry-level job skills, obtain licensure, and gainful employment in the field of Cosmetology or related career field.